 Researchers use many other factors to decide whether a patient can take part in a study (inclusion criteria) or cannot take part (exclusion criteria).
 The study team at Seattle Children’s can explain what these factors mean for you or your child.

 What will happen if my child takes part in this study?

-You can read the complete PLAT-05 study protocol on clinicaltrials.gov.
+You can read more about the PLAT-05 study on clinicaltrials.gov.

 What other PLAT studies are open for enrollment at Seattle Children's?

 - PLAT-02: A Phase 1/2 Feasibility and Safety Study of CD19-CAR T-Cell Immunotherapy for CD19+ Leukemia